Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports

-Launched in 2016, the women’s AFL league is an eight-team competition for Australia’s elite female Aussie rules players.
+Launched in 2017, AFL Women’s, also know as the AFLW, is an eight-team competition for Australia’s elite female Aussie rules players.

 The competition is played over seven four-game rounds, with the top two teams after the home and away season contesting the grand final.

 The Adelaide Crows, Brisbane Lions, Carlton Blues, Collingwood Magpies, Fremantle Dockers, GWS Giants, Melbourne Demons and Western Bulldogs were announced as the eight inaugural teams in the AFLW on June 15, 2016.

 Fox Footy will show every regular-season fixture on pay TV.
 To catch the action, footy fans will need a Foxtel subscription complete with the sports package.

 For footy fans without a Foxtel sports subscription, one game each week will be shown live by Channel Seven, and the free-to-air broadcaster will show two matches in the opening round.